 Financial Education: Money Works

 Money Works is a four-part programme for young adults moving into independent living to confront their money worries.
+Winner of the Children & Young People Now Leaving Care Award.
+Free for vulnerable young adults.
 Read more

 Format: 2 X 4 hours or 4 X 2 hours.